Lecture 21: Bose-Einstein and Fermi-Dirac Distributions

 Attention

 So far, this course has largely treated particles as classical objects.
-Statistical mechanics consists largely in enumerating states and assessing their probability: this is the fundamental basis of the concept of partition functions.
+Statistical mechanics consists mainly in enumerating states and assessing their probability: this is the fundamental basis of the concept of partition functions.
 This is particularly important, as we have seen, for indistinguishable particles.
 We took this into account by introducing approximations such as the case where the number of states is much larger than the number of particles.
 However, when we enumerated those states, we did not take into account the fact that some states might not be allowed by quantum mechanics.
-The entire concept of Bose-Einstein and Fermi-Dirac distribution hinges on the following result from quantum mechanics:
+The entire concept of Bose-Einstein and Fermi-Dirac distributions hinges on the following result from quantum mechanics:

 The mathematical analysis of the situation described in the screencast shows that the partition functions are, for Fermions (+) and Bosons (-):